When will Energy from Space be realized?

 The first steps are already made and proof-of-concept systems are in the making.
 Ground experiments are being conducted and Low Earth Orbit demonstration satellites are already proposed.
 Launching these is the first big challenge, possibly in the early 2020's, followed by prototype satellites.
 When proven successful, deployment of the first full-scale Energy from Space system will occur from 2035.

-On Earth, many of the technologies can and should be tested and analyzed before real-time deployment.
+On Earth, many of the technologies can and should be tested and analysed before real-time deployment.
 These ground experiments include testing:

 - Wireless power transmission